jbkinney/mavenn/docs/source/BIC_selection.rst

 Overview
 -------------
-``simulate_library`` is a program within the sortseq_tools package which creates a library of random mutants from an initial wildtype sequence and mutation rate.
+``simulate_library`` is a program within the MPAthic package which creates a library of random mutants from an initial wildtype sequence and mutation rate.

-After you install `sortseq_tools`_, this program will be available to run at the command line.
+After you install `MPAthic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------